hackAD/workshop-flask-2020/README.md

 The workshop code used [this boilerplate](https://github.com/navyasuri/flask-boilerplate) for Flask - a very barebones boilerplate that only provides a basic file structure.
 Feel free to use both the boilerplate and the current project to experiment with Flask

 ### Goal of the Project
-The project serves as a very simple demonstration into how the Flask framework operates.
-Since the workshops was intended for beginners who are primarily new to web development, the project setup and working is rather simple.
+The project serves as a very simple demonstration of how the Flask framework operates.
+Since the workshop was intended for beginners who are primarily new to web development, the project setup and working is rather simple.
 The project takes in grades in the form of decimals in a `<textarea>` element and the user's email.
 The user posts this data to the server, where it is processed and a grade report (an average grade) is sent to the user's email.

 ## What the Flask
 Flask is a micropython framework commonly used to make web-apps.
 You can read more about it [here](https://flask.palletsprojects.com/en/1.1.x/).
 Follow along with the installation guide to get Flask set-up based on your current Operating System, and this repository should work as long as Flask is set up.